 RB: Maicon (Porto Alegre, Rio Grande do Sul)

 Maicon started his career with Cruzeiro before heading to Europe.
 He first played for Monaco and then, Inter Milan.
 At Inter Milan, he was widely considered to be the best rightback in the world.
 He won the Champions' League in 2010.
-He earnmed 76 caps for Brazil, appearing in the WC Finals in 2010 and 2014.
+He also spent time with Manchester City and Roma.
+He earned 76 caps for Brazil, appearing in the World Cup Finals in 2010 and 2014.

-He was Cafu's backup at the 2002 WC Finals in Japan/Korea.
-He playued for Sao Paulo, Atlético Mineiro, Villareal, Barcelona, Chelsea and Fluminense.
+Juliano Belletti had 23 caps for Brazil.
+He was Cafu's backup at the 2002 World Cup Finals in Japan/Korea.
+He played for Sao Paulo, Atlético Mineiro, Villareal, Barcelona, Chelsea and Fluminense.
+He was also known for winning the Champions League: 2005–06 with Barcelona FC, scoring a goal in the Final.

 CB: Oscar (Monte Siao, Minas Gerais)

-Oscar had 60 caps for Brazil.
-He was the starting centerbacks at the WC in 1978 and 1982, and went as a reserve player in 1986.
+Oscar had 60 caps for Brazil between April 1978 and May 1986.
+He was the starting centerbacks at the World Cup Finals in 1978 and 1982, and went as a reserve player in 1986.
 He played for Atlética Ponte Preta, Sao Paulo and NY Cosmos.
+He played briefly with Nissan FC in Japan as well.
+His longest career was with Sao Paulo.

 CB: Luizinho (Nova Lima, Minas Gerais)

-He was the starting centerback at the WC Finals in 1982, where he also made the team of then tournament.
-He played mainly with Atlético Mineiro.
-He also played for Sporting CP in Portugal.
+Luizinho had 34 caps between 1980 and 1983.
+He was Brazil's starting centerback at the World Cup Finals in 1982, where he also made the team of the tournament.
+He played for several clubs, but mainly with Atlético Mineiro, winning 8 State Championships of Minas Gerais.
+He also played overseas for Sporting CP in Portugal for three seasons.

 CB: Mauro Ramos (Poços de Caldas, Minas Gerais)

-He went to both 1954 and 1958 World Cup Finals without playing a game, but in 1962, he lifted the WC trophy as Brazil's captain.
-He played for Santos and Sao Paulo.
-At Santos, he was a part of Pele's great Santos team.
+Mauro Ramos was considered one of Brazil's greatest centerbacks.
+He went to both 1954 and 1958 World Cup Finals without playing a game, but in the World Cup Finals of 1962, he lifted the World Cup trophy as Brazil's captain.
+He was capped 22 times.
+For his club career, he played for Santos and Sao Paulo.
+At Santos, he was a part of Pele's great Santos team in the 1960's.

 CB: Roque Júnior (Santa Rita do Sapucaí, Minas Gerais)

-He played for São José, Palmeiras, A.C.
+Roque Júnior played for São José, Palmeiras, A.C.
 Milan, Leeds United F.C., A.C.
 Siena, Bayer 04 Leverkusen, MSV Duisburg and Qatari side Al-Rayyan.
 With Palmeiras, he won the Copa Libertadores in 1999.
 He also won the Champions' League in 2003 with AC Milan.
-He won the WC in 2002.
+He played 99 times for Brazil, winning the World Cup in 2002.

 LB: Everaldo (Porto Alegre, Rio Grande do Sul)